Written by Rob Young , Director – 18th October 2017

 Photo Credits – Norton

-How to protect yourself when using Public Wi-Fi
+How can you protect your business when using Public Wi-Fi?

 - Use VPN’s (Virtual Private Network) VPN’S encrypt your internet connection to ensure you’re secure and protects your privacy – make sure all employees working remotely are set up with a VPN and they use this when out of the office.